cap-js/calesi/samples/remote-service/readme.md

 # Remote Service - Sample

-Sample app based on [Incident Management](https://github.com/cap-js/incidents-app) for showcasing how to integrate a CAP based application to a remote service.
+Sample app based on [Incident Management](https://github.com/cap-js/incidents-app) for showcasing how to integrate a remote service into a CAP based application.

 ## Business Use Case